-Each System institution leverages one or more industry standards or frameworks such as the National Institute of Standards and Technology, Center for Internet Security, International Organization for Standardization to guide their cybersecurity management activities.
+System institutions generally leverage one or more industry standards or frameworks such as the National Institute of Standards and Technology, Center for Internet Security, International Organization for Standardization to guide their cybersecurity management activities.

-In addition, each System institution has a cybersecurity incident response plan or is in the process of developing a plan that assesses the nature and scope of an incident, the information systems and types of information accessed or misused, steps to be taken to resume business activities and reporting to the board of directors, the Farm Credit Administration, customers (former, current and potential) and employees.
+In addition, each System institution has a cybersecurity incident response plan that assesses the nature and scope of an incident, the information systems and types of information accessed or misused, steps to be taken to resume business activities and reporting to the board of directors, the Farm Credit Administration, customers (former, current and potential) and employees.